+For the year ended December 31, 2023, the Corporation reported lease liabilities in accordance with ASU Topic 842- Leases.
 The Corporation leases two copiers from an unrelated party.
-The leases, which expire on November 30, 2023 and March 31, 2026, do not contain an option to renew.
-Both leases contain an end of agreement purchase option, in which the Corporation may elect a \$1 purchase option or a Fair Market Value purchase option.
-The Corporation has designated the Fair Market Value purchase option, in which the equipment will be either a.) purchased "as is, where is" and "with all faults" at its fair market value or b.) de-installed and returned to lessor within 30 days of the end of the then applicable term.
+The leases, which expire(d) on November 30, 2023 and March 31, 2026, do not contain an option to renew.
+Both copier leases are considered qualified leases and are included in the calculation of the lease liability.
+Both leases contain an end of agreement purchase option, in which the Corporation may purchase the copier at Fair Market Value.
+The equipment will be either a.) purchased "as is, where is" and "with all faults" at its fair market value or b.) de-installed and returned to lessor within 30 days of the end of the then applicable term.